hcpv/Handwritten-Digit-Classifier/README.md

 # Handwritten Digit Clasifier

 Handwritten Digit Clasiifier is an android app that is used to classify handwritten digit.
 It uses a CNN model trained on [MNIST dataset](http://yann.lecun.com/exdb/mnist/) to classify.
 The accuracy of the model was 98.40%.
+Download the [apk](android/apk/handwritten_digit_classifier.apk) of the app from apk folder.

 ## PRE-REQUISITES
 * [python 3.7.7](https://www.python.org/downloads/)